 But the must-see cultural site in Värmland has to be Mårbacka.
 This is the home and workplace of Selma Lagerlöf, who in 1909 became the first woman to receive the Nobel Prize for literature.
 Take a guided tour of the Mårbacka estate to learn about this prominent Swedish author.

-When you book a trip to Sweden with Nordic Visitor, our local experts take care of organising it all on your behalf.
-Let them arrange your accommodation, transport, and any activities you want to do.
-You can just relax and look forward to your getaway!
+This mean that when you book a trip to Sweden with Nordic Visitor, your dedicated travel consultant will take care of accommodation, transport, and any activities you want to do.
+All you need to do is relax and look forward to your getaway!

-Get in touch with our Sweden team to start planning your tour.
+Get in touch with our Sweden team to start planning your next break.